OracleCPS/aiconlineshopping/vbcs400.md

   Note the **`,`** (comma) before adding the value above

-- Switch to the **JS** view to add Javascript and add the following function -
+- Click on the `shoppingportal` application on the left and switch to the **JS** view to add Javascript.
+Add the following function -

   ```javascript
       AppModule.prototype.isFormValid = function(form) {